andela-technology/qualified-docs/content/creating-content/evidence-engine/evidence-scoring.md

 ![Qualified Score and % Solved - as seen on candidates list](/images/for-teams/candidate-scores.png)

 The Qualified Score is a value between `0 - 10` and incorporates **all submitted evidence signals** collected by the system.
-Signals can includes things such as the % solved score, as well as other signals, such as reviewer score card ratings provided by your team after conducting an assessment review.
+Signals can include things such as the % solved score, as well as other signals, such as reviewer score card ratings provided by your team after conducting an assessment review.

 :::important Keep in mind
 The Qualified Score only incorporates **known** information.
 Any un-submitted assessments or un-reviewed scorecards will not be included.